 - Pillar 3a (restricted pension): Locked and tax-advantaged

-Third pillar in a bank
+The third pillar in a bank

-You’ll be able to withdraw the money at most 5 years before retirement age and at most 5 years after retirement age.
+You will be able to withdraw the money at most 5 years before retirement age and at most 5 years after retirement age.
 You cannot do a partial withdraw, you have to withdraw the entire amount.

-Which third pillar account should I choose ?
+Which third pillar account should I choose?

 - Choice of funds.
-If you plan in investing into a fund, you should check the funds proposed by the bank.
+If you plan in investing in a fund, you should check the funds proposed by the bank.
 Some banks have a large panel while some others have a poor choice.